 My name is Mike Dawes, I'm a retired Cambridge UK Chartered Engineer and a classic car enthusiast.
-I've designed the totally new GB patented and EP, US and Hong Kong Patent Pending* DIY-friendly MR1®** car lift.
-This is the simplest known lift for raising a car on all of its wheels, and then suspending individual or more wheels at a comfortable sitting and working height.
+I've designed the totally new GB and US patented, and EP, and Hong Kong Patent Pending* DIY-friendly MR1®** car lift.
+This is the simplest known full-vehicle-length lift/ramp for raising a car on all of its wheels, and then suspending individual or more wheels, or bodywork at a comfortable sitting working height.

 To appreciate the many benefits of the MR1®, please start by considering the following limitations of conventional methods and lifts for raising a car:

 - You may spend a long time using small jacks, stands and blocks to lift a car.
 You then squeeze underneath and work with your nose almost touching it in a cramped and potentially dangerous space.
 You may tire of this and look for a quicker, roomier and safer method;

 - However, most professional lifts and post lifts are expensive.
 They are also wider than our cars, may obstruct the doors, and may be impractical for a low headroom and/or a narrow single-car garage;